 Can you be a strong black woman if you can’t accept your flaws?
 Reality is, the social responsibility of being a strong black woman used to mean not changing what makes you, you.
 If you broke away to redefine yourself, we saw it as a personal attack on the rest of us, the sisterhood.
 You were a sellout, self-hating, less of a woman.
 Why would people trust you when you didn’t believe in yourself?
 But for far too long, black women’s bodies have been seen as public domain—first as property, then as a source of community and spiritual strength.
 It’s none of our business what you choose to do to your own body.
 If you like it, we should love it.

-This post was excerpted from Hilliard’s recent book, F*ck Your Diet.
+This article was excerpted from Hilliard’s recent book, F*ck Your Diet.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to firstname.lastname@example.org.